 These are the traditional influencers that people think of.
 They have around 50k-1M followers and have a lot of clout.
 The problem is that their audiences are much less engaged and are much more varied and less targeted.

-These are the group that everyone wants to reach but they are often way too expensive.
-They usually have very low engagements rated at around 1% and their audience is so varied that the 1% doesn’t often help a brand.
+Celebrity influencers (also known as mega-influencers) are the group that everyone wants to reach but they are often way too expensive.
+They usually have more than a million followers and a very low engagement rate at around 1% and their audience is so varied that the 1% doesn’t often help a brand.

-The most effective influencer strategy is to use micro influencers to create images and videos of the product.
-Their high engagement rates and low cost definitely outweighs the use of the macro influencers or celebs.
+The most effective influencer strategy is to use micro-influencers to create images and videos of the product.
+Their high engagement rates and low cost definitely outweigh the use of the macro-influencers or celebs.

 How do you find the best influencers to work with?

-This is a great question and there are many many ways to find influencers.
+This is a great question, and there are many many ways to find social media influencers.
 We’re going to cover all of them.